dmfay/massive-js/docs/documents.md

 ### updateDoc

 `updateDoc` adds and updates fields in an existing document or documents _without_ replacing the entire body.
-Fields not defined in the `changes` object are not modified. `updateDoc` takes an ID or criteria object, a changes object, and an optional name for the JSON or JSONB column.
+Fields not defined in the `changes` object are not modified. `updateDoc` requires an ID or criteria object and a changes object, with optional options.

-This function may be used with any JSON or JSONB column, not just with document tables, but the behavior is slightly different.
-With document tables, criteria objects will be tested against the document body; with other tables, they will be tested against the row.
-Likewise, the promise returned will be for the updated document with a document table, or for the entire row with another table.
+`updateDoc` may be used to alter values in any JSON or JSONB column, not just with document tables.
+However, if the JSON column name is overridden by passing `options.body`, there is an important change in behavior.
+Criteria are normally applied against the document body as with other document methods; however, when a new `body` is specified, criteria will be tested against the row as with other _table_ methods.
+Likewise, the promise returned will be for the updated document with a document table, or for the entire row when `updateDoc` is invoked against another table.

 ```javascript
 db.reports.updateDoc(1, {